eacooper400/Rio/README.md

 Step 4: Run [Assemblytics](assemblytics.com) web analysis tool to process the delta file from nucmer.
 Then run `parseAssemblytics.R` to combine info with the Mummer blocks, and to determine if there are actually colinear gene alignments with regions called as SVs by Assemblytics.

 _Note that some further error checking may be needed (i.e. done by hand) for particularly difficult/repetitive regions._

+## Creating the Circos Plot
+The colinear coordinates `.csv` file was created by extracting the relevant columns from the nucmer `.coords` output.
+Plot was created with the R code in circos_plot.R.